 We explore family history, values and support networks, in order to move forwards.
 Participants also explore moral dilemmas and techniques to avoid conflict.

 Our focus is on developing participants’ resilience, through understanding the effects of peer pressure and how to make well informed choices.

-Through engaging in learning tasks, participants discover the effects that anti-social behaviour can have on themselves and others; they also have the opportunity to receive support in finding positive community activities, based upon their interests and hobbies.
+Through engaging in learning tasks, participants discover the effects that anti-social behaviour can have on themselves and others; they also have the opportunity to receive support in finding positive community based activities, based upon their interests and hobbies.